Angelos Charisteas

 Angelos Charisteas (Άγγελος Χαριστέας, /el/; born 9 February 1980) is a Greek former professional footballer who played as a forward.

 At club level he played for Aris Thessaloniki, Werder Bremen, Ajax, Feyenoord, Bayer Leverkusen, Schalke 04, Arles-Avignon, and Al-Nassr.
 In 2004, he won the double with Werder Bremen, earning Bundesliga and DFB-Pokal medals and was also the club's Sportsman of the Year.
 With Ajax, Charisteas also won the Dutch Cup and the Dutch Super Cup.

 Internationally, he was capped 88 times by Greece, scoring 25 goals.
 He was a member of the UEFA Euro 2004 winning team, scoring three goals, including the winning goal in the final against the hosts Portugal, which was considered as the greatest triumph of the nation.
 He also represented Greece at UEFA Euro 2008 and the 2010 FIFA World Cup.

 In 2019, Charisteas was also a political deputy in the region of Central Macedonia.

 Club career

 Aris

-After a few years playing for amateur club Strimonikos Serron, Charisteas eventually started his professional career with Greek side Aris Thessaloniki.
+After a few years playing for amateur club Strymon Strymonikos, Charisteas joined Greek side Aris Thessaloniki, where he started his professional career.
 It was during his first season at Aris that Charisteas started making a name for himself, scoring twice in nine matches as they won the Greek second division in 1997–98.
 Charisteas started well in his first season in the Greek top league and got further noticed when he scored twice in the local derby against Thessaloniki rivals PAOK.
 The striker made twelve appearances in the Alpha Ethniki – six as a substitute – before a loan at Athinaikos in 1998–99.
 He returned to Aris the following season and made his European debut in a UEFA Cup defeat by Celta de Vigo at the age of 19.
 Charisteas was continuously developing and in the 2000–01 season, where he scored seven goals.